 The Security Department is located in Room 204 Student Union Building.
 Their mission is to control traffic and to protect personnel and property.

-The Security Office is open 8:00 a.m. until 4:30 p.m.
+The Security Office is open 8:00 a.m. until 12:00 a.m.
 Monday through Friday.
 Students may register their vehicles and obtain information about parking during these hours.